 While employers have a duty to accommodate the religious beliefs of their employees, the employer does have some leeway in how it conducts its business.
 There is a point where the changes that are required to accommodate an employee become too burdensome on the employer.
 Most likely, a request by an employee to trade shifts when his or her faith prevents working on Saturdays is likely to be reasonable.
 However, less reasonable might be a request that an employee have a particular holy month off each year.
 Whether an employer's policy that limits the conduct of members of a particular faith is unreasonable depends on the circumstances.
 A job may also have certain qualifications or requirements that have the effect of limiting participation by a particular religious faith.

 Federal and state law requires that employees not be treated unfairly on the basis of religion.
 If you feel that you may be the victim of religious discrimination in the workplace a professional can help determine your rights and the best way to proceed.
-Contact a local attorney for a free initial case review to discuss how they can help protect your religious freedom.
+Contact a local employment law attorney today to discuss how they can help.

 Contact a qualified employment discrimination attorney to make sure your rights are protected.